 5. Termas Papallacta

 Located 100 km from Quito are the Termas Papallacta, with many natural hot springs.
 The termas are located in a small potato farming town high in the mountains, sitting at 3,300 meters above sea level.
-It is the perfect relaxing day trip from Quito, accessible by car or bus.
+It is the perfect relaxing day trip from Quito, accessible by car, bus or tour.

 The expansive facility is very nice and clean, with lockers to keep all your things safe.
 It features a range of temperatures in different hot spring pools, from burning hot to comfortably warm.
 You also have the option to dunk yourself in the freezing water from the neighboring river.
 Just a few hours in the hot springs and I felt like a million bucks, and a bit dehydrated, so drink up that water!